hashicorp/terraform-provider-azurerm/website/docs/r/linux_function_app.html.markdown

 * `active_directory` - (Optional) An `active_directory` block as defined above.

-* `additional_login_params` - (Optional) Specifies a map of Login Parameters to send to the OpenID Connect authorization endpoint when a user logs in.
+* `additional_login_parameters` - (Optional) Specifies a map of Login Parameters to send to the OpenID Connect authorization endpoint when a user logs in.

 * `allowed_external_redirect_urls` - (Optional) Specifies a list of External URLs that can be redirected to as part of logging in or logging out of the Linux Web App.